Your comments, questions and concerns are important to the FPSLREB.

 Federal Public Sector Labour Relations and Employment Board

 - Access to Information and Privacy (ATIP)

-Requests for records held by the PSLREB should be submitted under the Access to Information Act and must be accompanied by a $5.00 application fee.
-Requests to access your personal information held by the PSLREB should be submitted under the Privacy Act.
+Requests for records held by the FPSLREB should be submitted under the Access to Information Act and must be accompanied by a $5.00 application fee.
+Requests to access your personal information held by the FPSLREB should be submitted under the Privacy Act.
 Please note that there are no fees for submitting Privacy Act requests.